nyuhpc/Datasets/TextImages/README.md

 *Images:*

+* lmdb

-both lmdb and hfd5 contain images in binary jpg format.
+contains images in binary jpg format.
 These objects can be read from any language: python, R, MATLAB, etc.

-lmdb keys have 7 digits, for example image number 12 has key "0000012"
+lmdb keys have 7 digits starting from "0000001", for example image number 12 has key "0000012"

+* hdf5

+contains images in binary jpg format.
+These objects can be read from any language: python, R, MATLAB, etc.

 hdf5 dataset name is "images"
-hdf5 elements start from 0.
-So 12th image would be accessed usign index 11
+hdf5 elements index start from 0.

+* lmdb_numpy

+contains image converted to NumPy and saved as pickle

+Not all images were converted succesfully.
+32 Files had errors.Errors are stored in file errors_lmdb.txt

 *Metadata:*